Grant-Archibald-MS/powerfuldev-testing/learning/README.md

 - Power Platform CLI
 - Git Client

-> NOTE: Unless stated othersize to use of the learning module assumed that you are using the `integration` branch.
+> NOTE: Unless stated otherwise to use of the learning module assumed that you are using the `integration` branch.
 If you are new to feature branched you can read [Understanding Feature Branches](../context/understanding-feature-branches.md).

 ## Modules